Scaranman/Portfolio-Site/content/en/home/experience.md

     date_end: '2021-12-17'
     description: |2-
       UX Design
+      - Worked within a continuous delivery environment on an agile team of designers and developers.
-      - Designed for an access control and video management solution called Elements.
+      - Collaboratively engaged with stakeholders from project management, engineering, security, and UX to deliver features and functionality for an all-in-one cloud-managed security solution called Elements.
-      - Designed and animated a user experience for a guest access solution using Figma and ProtoPie.
-      - Designed user flow and process to create temporary guest passes to access buildings.
-      - Designed an experimental lockdown feature with a mobile shortcut for PO and PM review.
+      - Led the design process from start to finish for a new guest access feature for Elements.
+Collaborated to negotiate functional requirements and visualized deliverables for presentations and communications with stakeholders.
+      - Pitched and ideated a new lockdown feature using rapid prototypes, and designs to facilitate conversations among product management and stakeholders.

       Research
-      - Conducted AB usability testing for video security solution with a ProtoPie prototype and existing UI.
+      - Wrote testing script, created designs, and conducted AB testing for a video security solution.
+Utilized ProtoPie for its deep interaction capabilities and published results to confluence.
-      - Conducted internal user research for the QA team to determine areas of improvement for the QA lab.
-      - Interviewed QA testers, front end development team, and additional QA Lab users.
+      - Wrote script and conducted user interviews for internal use.
+Published results to confluence, presented them to stakeholders, and provided next steps.

       Component Library
       - Migrated component library from Sketch to Figma.
-      - Maintained Component Library for the duration of the internship.
+      - Maintained and evolved design system in Figma by adding missing components and recreating existing components in a way that’s more consistent and usable to designers.
+      - Created dark mode variations of design system components.
   - title: Front-end Development Intern
     company: Tamago DB K.K.
     company_url: 'https://www.tamago-db.com/'